Oluwaseun-Projects/-Remote-Access-Project-with-Remmina-RDP-VNC-and-TeamViewer-VirtualBox-Lab-/README.md

 ## 🧠 Skills Demonstrated

 * Installation and configuration of remote access software
-* Use of Remmina to manage RDP, VNC, SSH from Linux
+* Use of Remmina to manage RDP, SSH from Linux
 * Understanding of ports, security, and user credentials
 * Testing remote access from both directions (Windows ↔ Linux)
 * Secure communication over LAN and internet